Interested in a PhD in Astrophysics for October 2020 entry?

 Come along to an open day to find out more about us.

-The Astrophysics Open Day will be held on 18th January 2017 from 3 - 5pm, with talks from 3 - 4pm, on the South Kensington Campus, in the Room 1004 (Level 10), Blackett Laboratory, Prince Consort Road, followed by tea and discussions.
-Please register by email to email@example.com or if you are local, you can use the sign up sheets on her office door (316 Blackett).
+The Astrophysics Group PhD Open Day will be held on Wednesday 22nd January 2020 from 3 - 5pm, with talks from 3 - 4pm, on the South Kensington Campus, in the Room 1004 (Level 10), Blackett Laboratory, Prince Consort Road, followed by tea and discussions.
+Please register by email to firstname.lastname@example.org or if you are local, you can use the sign up sheets on her office door (316 Blackett).
 The nearest tube stations to the college are South Kensington and Gloucester Road (both 10 minutes walk).

-Interviews will be held on 8 and 9 March 2017 with offers made shortly after, (if you know that you will have difficulty with these interview dates please let us know as soon as possible).
+Interviews will be held on Monday 16th and Tuesday 17th March 2020 (NOTE change of dates) with offers made shortly after, (if you know that you will have difficulty with these interview dates please let us know as soon as possible).

 If you are an overseas candidate who would need funding please contact us asap as many deadlines for funding are early.
 This is particularly true for the Imperial College President's PhD Scholarships.
 If you are interested in applying for one of these please contact us as soon as possible.